joseeliaschavez/java-rest-api-template/README.md

 via a [unit test](./src/test/java/com/slalombuild/movieman/CleanArchitectureTests.java).

 This template attempts to use the [12-Factor App](https://www.redhat.com/architect/12-factor-app) guidelines to model a scalable REST API in Java.
+Those guidelines are:

+1. One codebase, one application
+2. Dependency management
+3. Design, build, release, and run
+4. Configuration, credentials, and code
+5. Logs
+6. Disposability
+7. Backing services
+8. Environment parity
+9. Administrative processes
+10. Port binding
+11. Stateless processes
+12. Concurrency

+There is also the [15-Factor App](https://developer.ibm.com/articles/15-factor-applications/)
+guidelines to be considered, which introduces _API First_, _Telemetry_, and _Auth/Authz_ as additional
+factors.

 ### Constructor vs. Field Dependency Injection